gguava/flip/README.md

 A programming language that combines:

-​​Functional programming​​ like F#
+Functional programming ,like F#
-​​S-expression​​ core logic from Lisp ​​Indentation-based syntax​​ like Python
+S-expression ,core logic from Lisp
-Currently leveraging the ​​Go ecosystem​
+Indentation-based syntax ,like PythonCurrently leveraging the Go ecosystem